aws-samples/aws-panorama-samples/tools/sideloading/README.md

     * `sideloading_server.cert.pem`, `sideloading_server.key.pem`, `sideloading_client.cert.pem` under code package src directory.
     * `sideloading_client.cert.pem`, `sideloading_client.key.pem`, `sideloading_server.cert.pem` under current directory.

-1. Create two Python scripts, 1) Parent process which runs sideloading agent thread, 2) Child process which runs Computer Vision tasks.
-You can decide the names of those scripts, but in the following example, we use `boot.py` as the Parent process, and `cv_app.py` as the Child process.
+1. Create two Python scripts, 1) parent process which runs sideloading agent thread, 2) child process which runs computer vision tasks.
+You can decide the names of those scripts, but in the following example, we use `boot.py` as the parent process, and `cv_app.py` as the child process.

-    1. Under the code package src directory, create a Python script (`boot.py`) for the Parent process which runs the sideloading agent.
+    1. Under the code package src directory, create a Python script (`boot.py`) for the parent process which runs the sideloading agent.
 Also modify the descriptor.json of the code asset with the created script file name.

         boot.py :
         ``` python